What is a new faith community?

 - A New Faith Community can be identified as a second campus

 - A New Faith community can be on an existing campus

 - A New Faith Community can be in almost any location; a movie theater, coffee shop, warehouse, shopping center, school, large home, city park, music venue, restaurant, funeral home, or other location identified by the church or churches involved that can host an effective faith community.
 Innovation and creativity is welcomed.

 6 Ideas for Creating New Faith Communities: (From Mike Slaughter-Blog July 2016)

 - Use what is already in your hand by maximizing your current space.
 Before trying a church plant in a new place, ask if you have maximized what can be accomplished to share the good news in your current space.
 Is there an unreached segment of your community that could be better served if you offered worship at a different time of day, on a new day of the week, or in a different space in your current facility?

 - Grow a place or setting somewhere you already do ministry into a vital church community.
 For instance, if you have an effective care ministry in a nearby assisted living or long-term care facility, could that become a worshiping community or video venue?

 - Begin an online worship experience that does not require brick and mortar.
 Connect with United Methodist Communications, or Churchonlineplatform.com for ideas on getting started.

 - Equip your sold-out Jesus followers to start their own small, informal communities.
 Could your group of folks meeting on Wednesday night in a nearby pub over beverages and the Bible be transformed into a Faith Community?

-- Prepare your college students to start a dorm-room Church.
-That watches the live stream or videos of your worship with other students each week.
-Offer supporting discipleship resources
+- Prepare your college students to start a dorm-room church.
+Students that watch the live stream or videos of your worship with other students each week.
+Offer supporting discipleship resources.